JMiller7334/Python-NutritionTracker/README.md

 # Python-NutritionTracker
+## Project Description
-College Project: a nutrition tracker.
-Takes user inputs, saved and displays daily nutritional values.
+College Project: A nutrition tracker.
+Takes user inputs, saves, and displays daily nutritional values.
+ * Simply run the .exe file to execute the program
+ * Code is can be viewed in the NutritionTracker.py files

+## Additional Info
+This is an update to my 2018 Python Project from college where I have converted the
+  + The original repository can be found here: https://github.com/JMiller7334/PRG105-2018